Dev8683/pvsneslibwiki/Day-1---Installation.md

 The first thing you need to do to get you started is downloading the latest versions of devkitSNES and the tools that come with it.
 This is the core to all/most homebrew programs on the SNES, as it provides the C compiler and linker and various tools.

-You can fin lastest release here: [devkitsnes latest release](https://github.com/alekmaul/pvsneslib/releases/latest)
+You can find the lastest release here: [devkitsnes latest release](https://github.com/alekmaul/pvsneslib/releases/latest)

 Put it wherever you like – it doesn’t affect the compilation (you will only need to define it in your PATH), as long as you don’t extract it in a directory that contains spaces (eg, ‘**C:/snesdev/devkitSnes**’ would be fine).